Write-Off Car: What is a Cat A, Cat B, Cat S, or Cat N Car?

 If the car was written off due to a road traffic collision, the police may be involved.
 Keep a record of your accident report number and any correspondence in case legal or insurance questions arise later.

-Category A is a write-off where the outer body of the car has been severely damaged and cannot be repaired, so this would happen in the incidence of a severe car crash or even a fire, basically, it is a car that is no longer structurally a car.
-In a situation like this the police will gain control of the car and you as the owner will not be able to do anything to the vehicle.
+Category A is a write-off, which is for scrap only.
+The outer body of the car has been severely damaged and cannot be repaired.
+This would happen in the case of a severe car crash or even a fire.
+Basically, it is a car that is no longer structurally a car.

-A Category A vehicle cannot be repaired, returned to the road, or stripped for parts.
+A Category A vehicle cannot be repaired, nor can any of its parts be reused.
+This car is not allowed on the road again.
 The DVLA requires that the entire vehicle, including all components, be destroyed.
 This ensures that no unsafe parts re-enter the used market and that the vehicle’s identity is permanently removed.

 Insurers treat Category A cars as total losses.
 The owner will usually receive a payout based on the vehicle’s market value before the incident, minus any policy excess.
 If the car was on finance or lease, the insurer may settle the outstanding amount directly with the lender.
 Once the claim is processed, ownership of the car transfers fully to the insurer.

 There is no part exchange value for a Category A write-off.
-Because it must be crushed and cannot legally be sold or broken down for parts, the vehicle holds no resale or trade-in potential.
+Because it must be crushed and cannot legally be sold or broken down for parts.
 The only value to the owner is the insurance payout, which is final.

 For most drivers, a Category A classification marks the end of the road for the vehicle.
 The loss can be frustrating, especially if there were aftermarket upgrades or sentimental value involved, but legally there is no option to retain, repair, or recover any part of the car.

-Category B is similar to category A, where a car’s condition is so bad that it can no longer be used, but in this case, some of the car parts may be able to be used.
-So this seems to be the less bad situation than category A, but it still leaves a car owner without a car, but as the car parts can be used on a different car it is still a more positive situation.
+Cat B is similar to category A, and it is also not road legal.
+The structure is severely damaged, the condition is so bad that it can’t be used anymore, but as the car parts can be used on a different car it is still a more positive situation.

 Vehicles written off as Category B are never allowed to be driven again.
 The DVLA will not issue a new logbook, and the chassis must be destroyed.
 However, professional salvage operators are permitted to remove and resell parts that are still in working condition, as long as the vehicle has been handled by an authorised treatment facility (ATF).